-SDSU Women's Soccer camp dates set for July
+W. Soccer summer camp dates scheduled for July

-Juan Pablo Favero enters his third season at San Diego State as the associate head coach after joining the Aztec coaching staff in June 2012.
+Juan Pablo Favero enters his fifth season at San Diego State as the associate head coach after joining the Aztec coaching staff in June 2012.

 Head coach Mike Friesen's right-hand man has been invaluable to the program since stepping foot on campus.
-Favero has been instrumental in both the Aztecs' on-field and off-field success, which starts with having the right mindset.
-The third-year SDSU coach has worked with the team in becoming stronger mentally and the results were evident as the Scarlet and Black enjoyed its most successful season ever in 2012.
+Favero has been instrumental in both the Aztecs' on-field and off-field success through every aspect of coaching the Aztecs.
+Helping the team set and execute the "process," a different way of looking at goal-setting, as well as the yearly mental training and leadership development plans, have yielded unquestionable results as the Scarlet and Black is enjoying its most successful era in program history.

-Favero came to Montezuma Mesa after serving as the first assistant coach for the women's program at South Florida during the 2011 season.
-While at USF, he was responsible for overseeing the team's forwards as well as the Bulls' offensive and defensive strategies.
+He came to Montezuma Mesa after serving as the first assistant coach for the women's program at South Florida during the 2011 season.
+While at USF, he was responsible for overseeing the team's forwards as well as the Bulls' offensive and defensive tactics.
 He also coordinated the recruiting and video analysis for the program.

-Favero's last head coaching position was at Georgia College & State University, where he was at the helm for two of the best seasons in school history as his teams combined to finish with an overall record of 23-9-9.
+Previously, he held the head coaching position at Georgia College & State University, where he was at the helm for two of the best seasons in school history as his teams combined to finish with an overall record of 23-9-9.
 In 2008, his team cracked the National Soccer Coaches Association of America (NSCAA) Division II Top-25, reaching as high as No. 19.
 In that same season, the Bobcats also made their first appearance in the NCAA Tournament.

 Favero coached 16 all-conference players in two years at GCSU, four all-region honorees and the first All-American in school history in 2009.
-The Bobcats gave up just 10 goals all season for a paltry 0.48 goals against average.
+The Bobcats gave up just 10 goals that year for a paltry 0.48 goals against average.
 The team added consecutive NSCAA Academic and Ethics/Sportsmanship awards for the first time in GCSU history.

-Prior to GCSU, Favero spent five seasons at Division II Newberry College where he compiled a 40-37-13 overall record over five seasons.
-The mark set school records for career wins and winning percentage (.517).
-The 2007 squad finished 8-5-6 (4-2-1) to record the program's best conference finish (second place) and best league mark in school history.
+Prior to GCSU, Favero spent five seasons at Newberry College where he set school records for career wins (40) and winning percentage (.517).
+The 2007 squad recorded the program's best conference finish (second place) and best league mark in school history.
 The team also received votes in the NSCAA Division II Poll for the first time in school history.

 In 2004, Favero led the Lady Indians to numerous school records, including best overall record at 13-5-1.
 He was named South Atlantic Conference Coach of the Year in only his second year at Newberry, which was his third career coach-of-the-year honor.
 In five seasons at the helm, the Indians garnered 15 all-conference awards, including one honorable mention All-American.

 Favero has a career-long pattern of taking programs from rags to riches, extending beyond the Lady Indians.
-He had a hand in renovating both the men's and women's soccer programs at Missouri Baptist University before he arrived in Newberry.
-While at Missouri Baptist, he led his teams to NAIA prominence and earned American Midwest Conference Coach-of-the-Year honors in 2001 (men) and 2002 (women).
+He had a hand in rebuilding both the men's and women's soccer programs at Missouri Baptist University where he led his teams to NAIA prominence and earned American Midwest Conference Coach-of-the-Year honors in 2001 (men) and 2002 (women).
 He helped turn around both teams en route to each winning conference championships and earning national ranks.

 Favero is married to his high school sweetheart, Christie.
-The couple has three children, Alejo (15), Keila (13), and Malena (8).
+The couple has three children, Alejo, Keila, and Malena.